jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 order: 1
 ---
 ### Version 0.3.0 (Stable) - TBA
+- Bugfix: The JVM tool options are added to the bboxdb_execute script

 ### Version 0.2.6 (Stable) - 23.05.2017
 - New Feature: Created the project mailing list